Dr. Quint C. Thurman,

-Michele Goar is the Dean of Enrollment Management and Campus Life at USW.
+Michele Goar is the Vice President of Enrollment Management and Student Life at USW.
 She has over ten years of experience in higher education and began her career at USW in academic advisement and was soon promoted to be the Senior Director of Admissions and Recruitment.

 Michele’s career in higher education started at Neosho County Community College where she worked as an Admissions Counselor.
 Her main area of focus was recruitment efforts and community outreach for the college.
 From there she moved on to Allen County Community College and served as the Director of Recruitment and Marketing.

 Michele has also worked in Academic Advisement, most recently at Oklahoma City Community College where she worked as a health programs admissions counselor.
 Her primary responsibilities involved selecting candidates for the college’s health programs.

 Michele is a native of Oklahoma and spent four years in academic advisement for the University of Oklahoma.
 While working at OU, Michele earned her Master’s degree in Human Relations with a counseling emphasis.
 She is also a member of the American Association of Collegiate Registrars and Admissions Officers as well as an active member of the National Academic Advising Association (NACADA).

 Michele received her Bachelor of Science in Industrial Safety Education from the University of Central Oklahoma.
 She is married to Charles, who works as the Men’s Basketball coach for USW.
 They have a son Jalen.
 Michele enjoys painting and spending time with family and friends.